Tell Tale Signs of a Bad Real Estate Agent

 Remember this when searching for a real estate agent - Your house street appeal is your responsibility but your house web appeal is your agents - I explain this below.

 There is also another way you can tell if an agent or agency truly care about their work or are just going through the motions and this has to with how they market their business through their listings.
 With 90% of people now researching properties online before they even speak to an agent, it stands to reason an agent must make every effort to make their online presence stand out and look professional.
 Sounds obvious, doesn't it?
 But take a look at the listing examples below from different agents which we researched.
 The listing displays on the left show homes with good photography, the houses have been professionally photographed and the display invites interest and is pleasing to the eye.
 The other examples are disasters.
 How any agent can think they can generate interest in a house with such poor quality photography and displays beggars belief.
 It shouldn't matter what price range a property is in.
 A great presentation will guarantee the best outcome for the property sale and an agent that has taken the time and spent the money to produce a professional website with great presentations of listings is who you should consider to team up with.
-So, before stepping into an agents office do some research from the comfort of your home via your computer.
+Even if you don't particularly care about the agents own website, the look and quality of their listings are a good guide to their concern for presentation and also remember the agent will use these photos on the most important real estate listing websites of Domain and Realeatate.
+So, before stepping into an agents office, do some research from the comfort of your home via your computer.
 Make a list of those agents that obviously care about how the houses they are selling are presented.
+You could also search for properties for sale in the area you are selling or buying and noting the quality of photography for the listings and the agents involved.
 This will give you a really good start which you can back up with some questions like those above to help make the best choice to sell or buy a property.
 Simply put, if your agent is going to charge you $10k to $20k in commission you deserve to have your property listed and displayed well don't you think?
 Old time agents will probably disregard this expectation but they do so at their own peril as more and more marketing savvy sellers and buyers use online listings for their real estate needs.

 Real Estate Seller Education - This Will Help You